Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Darkness Falls.md

 *[[Bystanders]]: Gossips (motivation: to pass on rumours)*

-Most people in the town placidly accept their 9 p.m ‘bedtime’ as just the way it is in small-town America.
-Many are unlikely to respond well to suggestions that anything else is going on.
+Most people in the town placidly accept their 9 p.m ‘bedtime’ as just the way it is in [[small]]-town America. [[Many]] are unlikely to respond well to suggestions that anything else is going on.

 The townspeople generally mean well but are unprepared for events such as these.